Dr Steffie Broer

 Pablo graduated from Oxford Brookes University in 2016 with a Master’s in City and Regional Planning, specialising in urban design.
 To enable the publication of outstanding research in urban design at Masters level, Pablo proposed and initiated a dissertation and project research section in the Urban Design Journal.
 Pablo also has experience assisting the delivery of regeneration projects with Fareham Borough Council and has worked with his hometown community to help develop their neighbourhood plan.

 Since moving to Bristol in the summer of 2017 he developed a particular interest in self-build, co-housing and sustainable design, having become disillusioned with traditional housing provision in the UK.
 Growing up in generation rent, he wants to create sustainable and affordable housing opportunities, and raise living standards and expectations.
 Pablo believes Bright Green Futures’ eco self-build communities can set a leading example and pave the way for future housing developments to follow in their footsteps.

 Dr Larch Maxey

-In 2012 he co-founded the Network of Wellbeing (www.networkofwellbeing.org) and remains its community projects manager.
-He was a director of the ELC (www.ecologicalland.coop) from 2008-2014 and its Chair from 2012-2014.
+Larch has held lectureships and post-doctoral research posts with Swansea University, the Centre for Alternative Technology and Plymouth University.
+He co-founded the Network of Wellbeing and was a Director and Chair of the Ecological Land Coop.
 Larch has built and lived in several low impact homes and is delighted to be pursuing his passion for affordable, low impact homes within integrated sustainable communities by working with Bright Green Futures.